Spring has arrived and in just a few short weeks this will mean cherry blossoms galore!

 1. Brooklyn Botanic Garden

-This year the annual Sakura Matsuri Festival will take place on Saturday, April 27 and Sunday, April 28 with tickets.
-However, feel free to visit the garden the weeks leading up to the festival to admire the pink cherry trees at your leisure.
+The garden’s annual Sakura Matsuri Festival was canceled last year, and no official announcement has been made about this year’s festival at the publishing of this article (though it’s usually mid-April).
+Still, you can feel free to visit the garden the weeks leading up to the festival to admire the pink cherry trees at your leisure.

 2. Central Park